3DStreamingToolkit/cloud-deploy/README.md

 This repository contains all the necessary parts to deploy an architecture on Azure that is capable of streaming 3D experiences from the cloud to thousands of users on low-powered devices.

+## Documentation

+Our main documentation website can be found here: [https://3dstreamingtoolkit.github.io/docs-3dstk](https://3dstreamingtoolkit.github.io/docs-3dstk/)

+Check our [large-scale page](https://3dstreamingtoolkit.github.io/docs-3dstk/large-scale.html) and follow our [step-by-step tutorial](https://3dstreamingtoolkit.github.io/docs-3dstk/large-scale-tutorial.html) to learn how to leverage the components in this repo.

 ## License

 MIT